niplav/site/notes.md

 where edges could go between edges.
 I'll call those "pergraphs"; they haven't (to my knowledge) been explored yet.

+Intuitively, a __pergraph__ is a mathematical structure made from nodes and edges, where each edge needs to have a source and a sink.
+The source and the sink can be any node or edge, including itself.

 Given a finite set of vertices `$V$` and a finite set of peredges `$P$` (where a peredge is simply a label), a __pergraph__ is the tuple `$(V, E \subseteq P \times (V \cup P) \times (V \cup P))$` with the __closure